Check out 'The Soloff & Zervanos Show' Podcast on WWDB Talk 860 - Click Here!

 Bedsores can lead to life-threatening health complications such as bacterial infections or sepsis, cellulitis, infections of bones and joints, and squamous cell carcinoma.

-If your loved one suffered health complications due to neglect in a nursing home or care facility, our lawyers will do everything they can to hold the care providers responsible and obtain compensation for your family members.
+If your loved one suffered health complications due to bedsores and neglect in a nursing home or care facility, our lawyers in Philadelphia will do everything they can to hold the care providers responsible and obtain compensation for your family members.

-For More Information About Nursing Home Neglect And Bedsores
+Call For More Information About Bedsores in Philadelphia Nursing Homes

-Please call 215-929-7216 today to discuss your case with our Philadelphia attorneys for bedsores at no cost and with no obligation.
+Please call today to discuss your bedsores in Philadelphia nursing homes case with our attorneys at no cost and with no obligation.